nityamd/aperture_effects/README.md

 Since galaxies come in a range of sizes and spectral profiles, this difference will vary from galaxy to galaxy and we must look at a large sample.
 Importantly, for a chosen redshift z<sub>new</sub> at which to evaluate the degree of bias, we can only use a sample of galaxies with z<sub>obs</sub> ≤ z<sub>new</sub>.

 Two key spectral indicators used in estimating galaxy masses in the MPA-JHU catalog are the Balmer Delta absorption line and the
 4000 Angstrom break in galaxies.
-For the 6000 MaNGA galaxies surveyed so far, I use <i>aperture_spec.py</i> to estimate these indicators for the varying apertures and the result is shown below.
+For the 6000 MaNGA galaxies surveyed so far, I use <i>aperture_spec.py</i> to estimate these indicators.
+The plot shown below shows how the 3'' measurements at the redshift of the galaxy compares to the full aperture measurement at three z<sub>new</sub> redshifts.

 <figure>
     <center>